Eco-hotel Tip in Minca

 The room

-Our room was comfortable with a minibar, coffee maker, good wifi, TV (Spanish-language channels only) and there was an umbrella and a poncho at the ready.
+Our room was very comfortable with a minibar, coffee maker, good wifi, TV (Spanish-language channels only) and there was an umbrella and a poncho for us.
 Outside there is a seating area with table and chairs and a sitting hammock.
 The shower had (lukewarm) hot water and the towels and bath products were of good quality.
 The bathroom also had a dehumidifier which kept it from getting damp.
 The water at the resort is filtered, so you can drink the water from the tap.
-We found it a bit hot in the room and asked for a fan, but it is also possible to leave the door open to the outside as it has mosquito netting.
+We found it a bit hot in the room and asked for a fan, but it is also possible to leave the door open as the bed has mosquito netting.

 The restaurant

-The hotel’s restaurant offers breakfast, lunch and dinner.
+The restaurant offers breakfast, lunch and dinner.
 Since there are no other restaurants nearby (except at Cascada Marinka), we ate all meals at the restaurant.
 You won’t find traditional Colombian cuisine here.
-Meals are geared toward travelers, with various international dishes, such as quesadillas.
-Breakfast included fruit, juices, cruesli with milk and almond milk.
+Meals are geared toward travellers, with various international dishes, such as quesadillas.
+Breakfast included fruit, juices, granola with milk and almond milk.
 After this, we had the option of pancakes with fruit or eggs.

 During breakfast, mama peacock and her little one adorably paraded by!